Gabboxl/ClassevivaPCTO/README.md

 </div>

-# About
+## About

-ClassevivaPCTO is a simple UWP client to consult Spaggiari's electronic register.
+ClassevivaPCTO is a simple UWP client to consult Spaggiari's electronic school register.

 > **Note**: This app is for student accounts only.